Syrian opposition (2011–2024): Syrian National Council

-The Syrian National Council (al-Majlis al-Waṭanī as-Sūri) sometimes known as SNC, the Syrian National Transitional Council or the National Council of Syria, is a Syrian opposition coalition, based in Istanbul (Turkey), formed in August 2011 during the Syrian civil uprising against the government of Bashar al-Assad.
+The Syrian National Council (SNC), sometimes known as the Syrian National Transitional Council or the National Council of Syria, is a Syrian opposition coalition based in Istanbul (Turkey) that was formed in August 2011 during the Syrian civil uprising against the government of Bashar al-Assad.

 Initially, the council denied seeking to play the role of a government in exile, but this changed a few months later when violence in Syria intensified.
 The Syrian National Council seeks the end of Bashar al-Assad's rule and the establishment of a modern, civil, democratic state.
 The SNC National Charter lists human rights, judicial independence, press freedom, democracy and political pluralism as its guiding principles.

-In November 2012 the Council agreed to unite with several other opposition groups to form the National Coalition for Syrian Revolutionary and Opposition Forces, with the SNC having 22 out of 60 seats.
+In November 2012, the Council agreed to unite with several other opposition groups to form the National Coalition of Syrian Revolutionary and Opposition Forces, with the SNC having 22 out of 60 seats.
 The Council withdrew from the Coalition on 20 January 2014 in protest at the decision of the Coalition to attend talks in Geneva.

 Notable members of the Council include: